Skyyo/samples/README.md

 Pager
 - add tab indicator animation like on google weather application.
 - update ViewPager sample since they've removed scroll limit.
 Need to see when would we really want to use it now instead of directly using LazyColumn/Row.

-Snap behaviour ( seems there is already [WIP](https://twitter.com/chrisbanes/status/1442909344597635072) on it and it might be available on accompanist soon
-- grid snapping

 Google Maps
 - try out the [compose maps version](https://github.com/googlemaps/android-maps-compose), and check all issues related to the maps we have right now.
 Especially regarding dynamic styling.